 6. Work out shipping and fulfillment

-International success comes down to providing great service, no matter where your customers may be.
+International selling success comes down to providing great service, no matter where your customers may be.
 For SMBs, processing orders in a timely and convenient fashion should be top of the priority list.
 Be sure to have the following bases covered:

 - Get to know local packaging and labeling regulations